HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/0-graphql/index.md

 ### Interfaces

 GraphQL supports interfaces, which objects can implement by including fields required by the interface.
-Two interfaces used in the Routing API are **Node** and **PlaceInterface**.
+Two interfaces used in the Routing API are **Node** (which has the field `id` used for global IDs) and **PlaceInterface**.

 If a query type returns an interface, [inline fragments](https://graphql.org/learn/queries/#inline-fragments) have to be used to access field defined by the object implementing the interface.